devgav/devgav.github.io/projects/BillTracker.md

 communication with the DOE employees and our professor was being exchanged in order to get the core idea of the application.
 After a few weeks of discussing with the DOE employees and our professor our team concluded that what the DOE wanted was not necessarily a bill tracker that would track how far a bill is along the tiring process of a bill going into law, they wanted a way to track the process of a testimony that was being written internally by the DOE staff.
-Maybe a more apt name would have been testimony manager?.
+Maybe a more apt name would have been testimony manager?

 This was definitely a valuable skill to have as a software engineer.
 Although it made the initial process of creating our application take much longer than it needed to I like to take a more positive learning experience from this.
 Sometimes you and your client and not on the same page,